shubhjain191/JavaScript-Mini-Project/README.md

 4. **Age Calculator App** - A simple and stylish web-based Age Calculator that dynamically calculates age in years, months, and days based on a selected birth date.
 5. **QR Code Generator App** - It allows you to generate QR codes for any input text and display them on the webpage.
 6. **Simple Quiz App** - An interactive quiz application with a scoring system.
+7. **Simple Signature Pad** - A lightweight, responsive web application for capturing digital signatures using HTML5 Canvas.

 Each project is located in its own folder, with an `index.html`, `style.css`, and `script.js` (where applicable) file to make it easy to explore and understand.